-Description of the development The proposed development is for Reconfiguring a Lot (two lots into two lots) Reasons for Decision The proposed boundary realignment does not compromise the strategic framework in the Rockhampton Region Planning Scheme 2015; b) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; c) The proposed development does not compromise the relevant State Planning Policy; and d) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.
-Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Rural Zone Code; Access, Parking and Transport Code; Filling and Excavation Code; Landscape Code; Reconfiguring a Lot Code; Stormwater Management Code; and Water and Sewer Code.
-Compliance with assessment benchmarks The development was assessed against all of the assessment benchmarks listed above and complies with all of these with the exceptions listed below.
-Assessment Reasons for the approval despite non-compliance with benchmark
+Description of the development The proposed development is for Reconfiguring a Lot for a Boundary Realignment (seven lots into seven lots) Reasons for Decision a) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; and b) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.
+Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: • Rural Zone Code; • Flood Hazard Overlay Code; • Biodiversity Areas Overlay Code; • Access, Parking And Transport Code; • Filling and Excavation Code; Landscape Code; Reconfiguring a Let Code; Reconfiguring a Lot Code;Stormwater Management Code; and Water and Sewer C · Compliance with assessment benchmarks The development was assessed against all of the assessment benchmarks listed above and complies with all of these with the exceptions listed below. benefittarks Assessment Benchmark Reasons for the approval despite no compliance with benchmark Reconfiguring a Lot Code PO2 The proposal does not comply with Acceptable Outcome 2.1, which requires infrastructure connections and services to be provided within the sites they serve.